Shoulder pain and immobility can signal emotional, spiritual and energetic imbalances calling for change.

 The message in the pain

-She also shared that she enjoyed being self-reliant but found the weight of her responsibilities a burden and wanted a partner to share the load.
+She enjoyed being self-reliant but found the weight of her responsibilities a burden and wanted a partner to share the load.

 Connect the dots